Les Avants

-Les Avants (Montreux) is a village in the canton of Vaud in Switzerland.
-It is located in the municipality of Montreux, in the east of the canton, in the district of Riviera-Pays-d’Enhaut.
+Les Avants is a village in the canton of Vaud in Switzerland.
+It is located in the municipality of Montreux, in the east of the canton, in the district of Riviera-Pays-d'Enhaut.
 It lies 3.5 km north-east of the town of Montreux and 25 km east of Lausanne.

 History and description

 Les Avants is a winter resort in the Vaud Alps.
 The village was developed as a ski resort in the 19th century by the Dufour family.
 They constructed the ski slopes and built a hotel, Grand Hotel des Avants, to accommodate visitors.
 In 1872, an Anglican chapel was built in the grounds of the hotel for the benefit of English visitors.
 The village hosted the first Ice Hockey European Championship, in 1910 and gives its name to the Chemin de fer Les Avants – Sonloup.
-Opened in 1901 as the first stage of the Montreux-Oberland Bernois, it connects Montreux to Les Avants and Sonloup, 0.5 km to the northwest.
+Opened in 1901 as the first stage of the Montreux–Lenk im Simmental line, it connects Montreux to Les Avants and Sonloup, 0.5 km to the northwest.
 The hotel closed after the Second World War and has since served as a school, currently Le Châtelard international boarding school.
 Ernest Hemingway stayed at the resort in the 1920s, and recalls the village in his memoir, A Moveable Feast.